markfaulk350/LinearActuatorForLaserReceiver/README.md

 # Linear Actuator For Laser Receiver

 # Todo
+- See if we can use the DF Robot Voice Recognition to controll the whole thing.
+Look at the [pre-programmed keywords](https://wiki.dfrobot.com/SKU_SEN0539-EN_Gravity_Voice_Recognition_Module_I2C_UART#Command%20Words%2FWake-up%20Words%20%26amp%3B%20ID%20Table) to see what would work best.
 - Get M3 bolts for the motor.
 The depth is 4.5mm (0.17 in), so add the thickness of the plate.
 - Order limit switches
 - Order a linear rail.
 Or see if we can use the 2040 instead with a 3d printed solution.